Association of Former Intelligence Officers

 Special Committees

-• Richard L. COHN - National Board-Chapter Liaison
+• Richard TROPEA - National Board-Chapter Liaison

 • Peter C. OLESON - Guide to the Study of Intelligence